urbashi0931/House-price-Prediction-using-Linear-Regression/README.md

-This project predicts house prices on a kaggle dataset of housing.
+This project predicts house prices on a kaggle dataset of housing ( total 546 records).
 At the end a linear regression model and random forest regression model is used to check the better fit.

 In this project the Linear Regression performed better than the Random Forest